Past Events

 Scheduled

-Nov.
-7, 1 to 2 p.m.
+Date and time: Nov.
+7, 2025, 1 to 2 p.m.

 Selective separation of like-charged ions remains a critical challenge in applications such as water treatment and resource recovery.
 Electrochemical membrane-based separations offer a promising pathway to address this challenge, but a limited fundamental understanding of ion transport in charged polymer membranes hampers the development of highly selective materials.
 Inspired by the extensive history of specific ion effects (SIEs) in polyelectrolyte solutions, we examined the role SIEs play in governing ion transport through water-swollen charged polymer membranes (ion-exchange membranes or IEMs).